-Wealdstone Youth Workshop is a new public design project, in collaboration with the young people of Wealdstone, north-west London, to design and make furniture for use in the forthcoming Wealdstone Square.
+Wealdstone Youth Workshop is a public design project, in collaboration with the youth of Wealdstone, north-west London, to design and make furniture for use in the forthcoming Wealdstone Square.

 We brought together a group of local 17 and 18 year olds – Esther, Marius, Tanya, Leo, Katy, Danica, Kayleigh and Marina – and commissioned multi-disciplinary designers Silo to work with them, to research, design and produce the furniture over a period of six months.

 The Wealdstone Leg is the result – a new, strange, wonderful furniture component, which forms the basis of a range of stools, benches and chairs for use in the new square.
 The Wealdstone Leg is also available for you to buy and use as you wish: as a leg, an arm, a bracket, a thing.
 All proceeds go back into the project, with the youth each receiving a % royalty on each sale (along with a small stipend of £500 for taking part).

 The project grew out of a brief to create new activity and new users for the square.
 We quickly realised, however, that the community had bigger problems: namely, a lack of activity for young people due to cuts to youth services, and the resulting negative perception of young people hanging around the town.